A Genetic Algorithm-based Framework for Learning Statistical Power Manifold: Methodology

-The idea of using power value as fitness for reproduction is motivated by the fact that, we are interested in maximizing the power and would like to travel/take steps towards the high-power region.
+The idea of using power value as fitness for reproduction is motivated by the fact that we are interested in maximizing the power and would like to travel/take steps towards the high-power region.

 We next go to \textit{mutation} where we the probability of a chromosome going through mutation is $p_m$ (a hyper-parameter).
-If a chromosome is selected for mutation then we mutate a randomly chosen gene of that chromosome by replacing it's current value with some randomly chosen value within it's initial range.
+If a chromosome is selected for mutation then we mutate a randomly chosen gene of that chromosome by replacing its current value with some randomly chosen value within its initial range.

 We next go to \textit{crossover} where we select the best two chromosomes in terms of fitness.
 We then select a random index and split both chromosomes at that index.
 Finally, we merge the front piece of the first chromosome with the end piece of the second chromosome, and vice-versa.